-THLord Stefan li Rous shares updates to Stefan's Florilegium for June 2014.
+THLord Stefan li Rous presents his Stefan's Florilegium article for July, 2014.

 Among over 1000 new manuscripts placed online by the British Museum is The Guthlac Roll, a history of St. Guthlac told in graphic novel style "using a series of images in roundels with labels."
 Mark Strauss of i09 offers his views on the manuscript.

 At July Coronation in the Barony of Three Mountains, Their Royal Majesties of An Tir, King Styrkarr Jarlskald and Queen Dagrun Stjarna placed Lady Elizabeth Blackdane on vigil for the Order of the Laurel.
 She will be admitted to the order at 12th Night in the Barony of Adiantum.